Ephraim Peabody: Biography

-Peabody was born March 22, 1807 in Wilton, New Hampshire to Ephraim Peabody II and Ruth Abbot.
-His father was the village blacksmith and died young in 1816, leaving his mother Ruth to raise him and his sister.
-He went to school for a year at Byfield Academy, then to Phillips Exeter Academy, which was at the time headed by his uncle Benjamin Abbot.
+Peabody was born March 22, 1807, in Wilton, New Hampshire, to Ephraim Peabody II and Ruth Abbot.
+His father was the village blacksmith, died young in 1816, leaving his mother, Ruth, to raise him and his sister.
+He attended school for a year at Byfield Academy and then went to Phillips Exeter Academy, which was at that time headed by his uncle, Benjamin Abbot.

 Peabody attended Bowdoin College and graduated in 1827.
-Afterwards he studied theology in Cambridge, Massachusetts at the Harvard Divinity School where he graduated in 1830.
-Soon after, he went to Meadville, Pennsylvania to tutor the family of Harm Jan Huidekoper and to begin to preach.
-In 1832, Peabody accepted a call to preach at the First Unitarian Church congregation in Cincinnati, Ohio.
-Here he began a long association with Louisville minister James Freeman Clarke with whom he started a Unitarian periodical The Western Messanger.
-In the summer of 1835, while visiting Boston, Massachusetts, Peabody suffered a lung hemorrhage due to tuberculosis and the death of his first son.
-He returned to Cincinnati, but was unable to continue his work and spent the following winter preaching in Mobile, Alabama.
+Afterwards, he studied theology in Cambridge, Massachusetts, at Harvard Divinity School, graduating in 1830.
+He then moved to Meadville, Pennsylvania, to tutor the family of Harm Jan Huidekoper and began his preaching career.
+In 1832, he accepted a call to preach at the First Unitarian Church congregation in Cincinnati, Ohio.
+Here he began a long association with Louisville minister James Freeman Clarke, with whom he started a Unitarian periodical, The Western Messenger.
+In the summer of 1835, while visiting Boston, Massachusetts, Peabody suffered a lung hemorrhage caused by tuberculosis and the death of his first son.
+Although he returned to Cincinnati, he could not continue his pastoral duties and spent the following winter preaching in Mobile, Alabama.
 He resigned from the Cincinnati congregation in 1836 and spent the next winter back in Mobile.

 During the summer of 1837, Peabody returned to Boston and preached at the Federal Street Church.
-Soon after he was offered a position at the First Congregational Society in New Bedford, Massachusetts alongside Rev. John H. Morison.
-While in New Bedford, Peabody lost two more children.
+Soon after, he was offered a position at the First Congregational Society in New Bedford, Massachusetts, alongside Rev. John H. Morison.
+While in New Bedford, he lost two more children.
 He resigned from the New Bedford congregation in 1845 and was called to preach at King's Chapel in Boston, where he was pastor for the remainder of his life.
 A parishioner of Peabody's at King's Chapel said:

 Peabody was often the public orator or poet for both the city of Boston and the Unitarian denomination.
-In 1852, Peabody delivered the commencement poem to Bowdoin College.
+In 1852, he delivered the commencement poem to Bowdoin College.

-During 1853 he travelled in Europe to benefit his health, and spent the winter of 1855 and 1856 in St. Augustine, Florida, with the same object.
+In 1853, Peabody travelled to Europe to improve his health and spent the winter of 1855 and 1856 in St. Augustine, Florida, with the same object.

-Peabody was one of the founders of the Provident Institution for Savings which was the first chartered savings bank in the United States.
-In Boston, Peabody was editor of The Christian Register, a Unitarian periodical journal.
+Peabody was one of the founders of the Provident Institution for Savings, which was the first chartered savings bank in the United States.
+In Boston, he was editor of The Christian Register, a Unitarian periodical journal.
 He also founded a school for adults whose education had been neglected and developed plans for the Boston school system.

-While serving at King's Chapel, Peabody happened to marry famous Boston portrait-painter William Morris Hunt to Louise Perkins in 1855.
-His sermons, with a memoir, were published in 1857, and a volume of his writings, entitled Christian Days and Thoughts, was published in 1858.
+While serving at King's Chapel, Peabody officiated the marriage of renowned Boston portrait-painter William Morris Hunt to Louise Perkins in 1855.
+His sermons and a memoir were published in 1857, and a volume of his writings, entitled Christian Days and Thoughts, was published in 1858.

-Peabody suffered another lung hemorrhage in the summer of 1855 which caused him to retire from preaching.
-Peabody's last public appearance was later that year in 1855 where he gave a memorial sermon at his friend Judge Charles Jackson's funeral.
+Peabody suffered another lung hemorrhage in the summer of 1855, which caused him to retire from preaching.
+Peabody's last public appearance was later that year, when he gave a memorial sermon at his friend Judge Charles Jackson's funeral.